AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 Please note that by default the marker type corresponds to that of the series.
 However, you can set it manually by using the {api:anychart.core.utils.LegendItemSettings#iconMarkerType}iconMarkerType(){api} with one of the parameters listed in {api:anychart.enums.MarkerType}anychart.enums.MarkerType{api}.

-In the following sample, the markers of the series are enabled, and the icon types of legend items are set to `"line"` and `"spline"`, so markers are automatically displayed on the icons as well.
+In the following sample, series markers are enabled, and the types of legend icons are set to `"line"` and `"spline"`, so icon markers are automatically displayed as well.
 The fill and stroke of each marker is configured individually:

 ```
-// enable markers
+// enable series markers
 series1.markers(true);
 series2.markers(true);
 series3.markers(true);